National Insurance: Contribution rates – employees

-The current Government's manifesto in the 2019 General Election promised to restore the parity between the NI and Tax thresholds by the end of their first term in office.
+The 2019-24 government's manifesto in the 2019 general election promised to restore the parity between the NI and Income Tax thresholds by the end of their first term in office.
 The limits were harmonised on 6 July 2022.

-The limits and rates for the following tax year are normally announced at the same time as the Autumn budget made by the Chancellor of the Exchequer.
+The limits and rates for the following tax year are normally announced at the same time as the autumn budget made by the Chancellor of the Exchequer.
 Current rates are shown on the hmrc.gov.uk website.

 The calculation of contributions for employees has to be made on each pay period (for non-directors of a company).
-As a result and unlike UK income tax, a weekly paid employee will face a charge in any week where earnings exceed 1/52 of the annual limit.
+As a result and unlike Income Tax, a weekly paid employee will face a charge in any week where earnings exceed 1/52 of the annual limit.
 It is therefore possible for a charge to arise on someone who earns below the limit on an annual basis but who has occasional payments above the weekly limit.

 A further complication is that an employee has an allowance per employer, unlike income tax where the allowance is split between employers via the person's tax code.
 So a person with two low paid jobs would pay less, possibly nothing, than someone who earned the same amount from one job.
+In addition, no deductions are allowable unlike with Income Tax.
+This means that NI becomes payable on a greater share of income (immediately after the threshold).